Monarch Flower Seed Collection

 Some tips for planting and growing Milkweed successfully

-Milkweed seed has a high percentage of dormancy, which means that many of the seeds in your packet won’t germinate without special treatment or will germinate, not this season, but maybe the next season.
+Milkweed seed has a high percentage of dormancy, which means that many of the seeds in the packet included in your Monarch Flower Seed Collection won’t germinate without special treatment or will germinate, not this season, but maybe the next season.
 So here are some suggestions.

 Milkweed seeds need to be exposed to cold temperatures that normally occur in winter to help to break the natural dormancy and help to soften the hard outer casing.
 If you are planning to start your Milkweeds indoors, you will need to do this cold stratification, yourself.
 You can do this by putting your Milkweed seed in a damp paper towel, folding it to fit into a sealed plastic bag, then placing the bag into the refrigerator.
 Keep it there for 4-6 weeks.